ApostolosTsimogiannis/DS.2/Manual/README.md

 <summary> Open Chapter </summary>

 ### Preparation:
 Use a 10mm diameter drill bit to clean out the shaft hole of the printed pulleys.
 Do not use a normal high speed drill.
 If you do not have a low speed drill press, use a choke and drill bit, and drive it through by hand, turning as you go.
-Go back and forth s few times to clean out any surface debris form the printing process.
+Go back and forth s few times to clean out any surface debris form the printing process and smooth out any inacuracies.
 Use the 2nd M3 thread tool to tap the smaller diameter hole side.
 This is were the positioning bolt will thread into. <br>
 Assemble as shown below.